ibm-cloud-docs/key-protect/import-root-keys.md

 ### Using OpenSSL to encrypt existing key material
 {: #open-ssl-encoding-root-import}

+Use this process to encrypt the contents of a key material in a file.

 1. Download and install [OpenSSL](https://github.com/openssl/openssl#for-production-use){: external}.

-2. Base64 encode your key material string by running the following command:
+2. Base64-encode your key material string by running the following command:

     ```sh
     openssl base64 -in <infile> -out <outfile>